Aimbot-7/8.03x-solutions/README.md

-# 8.02x Solutions
+# 8.03x Solutions
-Solved assignments for 8.02x: Electricity and Magnetism by Walter Lewin.
+Solved assignments for 8.03x: Vibrations and Waves by Walter Lewin.

 **View PDFs for solutions:**